shreyya2006/STOPSCROLLING/README.md

 Languages used: JavaScript, HTML, CSS
 Frameworks used: None (pure browser-based implementation) Libraries used: MediaPipe Face Landmarker
-Tools used: VS Code, GitHub, Netlify
+Tools used: VS Code, GitHub, Vercel

 **For Hardware:**
 Main components: Laptop/PC with webcam